matt123miller/canvas-ts-experiments/README.md

 So why not combine both things!

 This was originally based on the ideas in [this blog post](https://codeburst.io/canvas-animations-in-typescript-97ba0163cb19) which showed me some examples on creating and moving objects on a canvas.
+But at this point I've gone off on my own.

+A lot of the theory involved with the hexagons is based on the excellent articles from [red blob games](https://www.redblobgames.com/grids/hexagons/).

 ## Requirements